Rate Limiting

 }

-SkipTrace APIs Rate Limits
+SkipTrace APIs Per-Second Rate Limits

 EndpointWindow IntervalMax Requests